 I got back so much more than I ever gave….

-I left that day with two half time positions and a FTE offer to work for Edmonton Public Schools.
+I left that day with two half-time positions and an FTE offer to work for Edmonton Public Schools.
 I cried.
 I was gainfully employed.
-I wanted to be a teacher since my first day in grade one, and now I was one.
+I wanted to be a teacher since my first day in grade one, and now I am one.

-As the children grew, so did my yearning for a “higher education”.
-I moved to our neighbourhood junior high, and Ragan followed during my second year.
+As my own children grew, so did my yearning for a “higher education”.
+I moved to our neighbourhood junior high, and Ragan followed me during my second year.
 I loved the students at this age.
 Lauren was in grade 5, alone for the first time at the elementary school.
 We loved junior high!
-It is here that I met Leslie Chevalier, a life long friend.
+It is here that I met Leslie Chevalier, a lifelong friend.
 But, I also loved change and learning.
 A new school with a new concept was opening, and I could not resist.
 The children were eager to move with me, so off we went, Lauren’s grade 7 year, and Ragan’s grade 9 year, to open Mary Butterworth School.
 What an experience.

-I was at MBS with Jackie Hobal and teams of dynamic teachers that were absolutely second to none.
+I was at MBS with Jackie Hobal and teams of dynamic teachers that were second to none.
 I was there for three years.
 Ragan and Lauren stayed only for the first year.
 Jackie was there only for the first two, but her influence lives within forever.
-Lauren wanted to go back to her friends in the neighbourhood and Ragan was off to High School.
-This experience was life altering for me.
+Lauren wanted to return to her neighbourhood school to be with her friends and Ragan was off to High School.
+This experience was life-altering.
 We became intimately close as a staff.
-We remain life long friends with Colleen Oswald and family.
+We remain life-long friends with Colleen Oswald and family.
 And, there are so many others that will always have a place in my heart.
-I am still in close contact with many of these students and am so proud of their accomplishments.
+I am still in close contact with many of these students and am proud of their accomplishments.
 Facebook rocks!
-I belonged to the Church of Mary Butterworth, but there wasn’t anyplace in Edmonton Public any longer, for me to practice my new found religion.
+I belonged to the Church of Mary Butterworth, but there wasn’t any place in Edmonton Public any longer, for me to practice my new-found religion.

 After a couple of years at Crestwood, there was an opening of the Argyll Centre High School English program where I remained for three years.
 Just enough time to set it up and ensure it worked well.
-This was a very much “out of the box” teaching experience, and I thrived, but missed the daily contact with students.
-Back to junior high and Hardisty where I again developed life long relationships with many of my incredible students.
-The administration changed here, too, but was not what made the difference for me at this point in my career.
-It was the students.
+This was an “out of the box” teaching experience, and I thrived but missed the daily contact with students.
+Back to junior high and Hardisty where I again developed life-long relationships with many of my incredible students.
+The administration changed ut it was the students that made all the difference for me at Hardisty.
 I was there for 4 years… or was it 5?
 Bullying was now rampant in schools and this was the first school I had experienced it in.
-This was a completely different kind of work, and one of critical importance that took those up the ladder a little longer to catch on to.
-But, not too long.
-Edmonton Public has my vote of confidence.
-I was so proud to be a teacher aligned with the core principals of the institution I worked within.
+Dealing with bullying was a completely different kind of work.
+I was so proud to be a teacher aligned with the core principals of Edmonton Public Schools.

 Kate Chegwin School was to be my last.
 I began with Darrel Robertson as principal.
 He had been a student teacher at Mary Butterworth and grown into a valiant focused and determined leader who earned the Gold Medal of Canada for his Master studies while with us.
 He later became our superintendent of schools.
-This was a work environment thriving with positive energy and incredible professionals working toward bringing out the best in every child every day, again.
-It is a bit of a reoccurring theme throughout my career.
+This was a work environment thriving with positive energy and incredible professionals working toward bringing out the best in every child every day, once again.
+This was an important reoccurring theme throughout my career.
 I have been very blessed to work with powerful leaders and inspired educators.
 Darrel left after three years, and I got very ill.
 I was probably ill before that, but I just kept pushing myself as we all do.
 It is difficult to be sick with a new administrator.
 I held on very well the first year, but the next three were the most sporadic in my teaching career.
 I was diagnosed with severe asthma and it became impossible for me to continue to teach.
 My body gave out before I did.
 It was a very sad and quiet leaving.
 I didn’t know.
 I left one day to take a couple of weeks to recover, not knowing I would never be back.

-I am still so sad about that.
-There was no cleaning out of my desk.
-Not by me.
-I had never wanted a party.
-But, I did want closure, and I still do.
-Once I collect my brown box full of my precious keepsakes.
-Once I see my colleagues who have been so supportive.
-Once September rolls around and I don’t go back for the very first time. … then, I will say good bye.
+I wanted to collect my brown box full of my precious keepsakes.
+I wanted to see my colleagues who had been so supportive.
+When September rolls around and I don’t return, I will go and say good-bye.
 And wave.
 And smile.
+But that never happened.

-Today, I am still in mourning.
-Sad that I have given my life for 30 years to so many and that powerful part of my life is over.
+I have given my life for 30 years to so many and that powerful part of my life is over.
 Over.
 It was sweet.
 So sweet and so wonderful, full, lively and lovely.
 I have been blessed more than I had ever imagined possible with the gifts of friendship and knowledge acquired throughout my life’s work.
 I got back so much more than I ever gave.